 All of these sources noted that alcohol abuse is not a disease, is rarely progressive, is a choice, and that intensive short term treatment provides the basis for effective elimination of the problem.

 The shape effective treatment needs to take, and the mode and means of providing these services, was apparent almost immediately: individual, intensive, private, confidential, focused, and affordable.
 But in order for you to benefit from this half century of research and experience, you will need to put aside the myths that pervade the treatment industry in the U.S. and Canada.

-Fifth, typical residential treatment – “rehab” – is equally ineffective and usually amounts to little more than paying tens of thousands of dollars to attend AA meetings.
-Remember, AA is an effective option for fewer than 3% of the women who try it.
-Again, doing nothing “works” better than going to AA.
-Yes, a support system will help, but support comes from doing things that are not compatible with drinking and pursuing social and recreational activities that are not alcohol focused.
+Fifth, typical residential treatment – “rehab” – is ineffective and usually amounts to little more than paying tens of thousands of dollars to attend AA meetings.
+Remember, AA is an effective option for fewer than 3% of the women who try it and, in any case, is readily available and free.
+If that’s going to work for you, you don’t need to pay for it.